-The specifications detailed in the following section are the general design requirements for each cross-connect.
+The specifications detailed in the following section are the "general" design requirements for each cross-connect.

-Refer to figures 1 through 5 for an overhead, front, and side view showing an example of a typical MC or HC build-out.
+Refer to figures 1 through 5 for an overhead, front, and side view showing an example of a typical MC or HC buildout.

 Typical designs may need to be modified due to the room orientation, room dimensions, cable entrances facilities, drop density and/or voice and video requirements.
-LSUHSC Enterprise Networking will provide a to-scale drawing for each cross-connect.